 Trauma-informed approaches require fundamental changes in how systems are designed, organizations function and practitioners engage with people.
 Trauma- informed social transformation is a lens used to address protracted violence which impacts individuals, communities, systems, and structures.
 The approach recognizes systems and structures should be supportive of recovery are often greatly damaged by conflict, and therefore often cannot provide the needed support to aid in the rebuilding process.

-Embodied Resilience: A trauma-informed approach programming includes:
+Wellbeing & Resilience: A trauma-informed peacebuilding approach programming includes:

 Understanding the physiological, emotional, cognitive, behavioral and spiritual impact of traumatic events (current or historic) on recipient populations, and how unaddressed trauma contributes to cycles of violence;